-Tampa Post-Divorce Modification Attorney
+Tampa Post-Divorce Modification Lawyer

 When a couple obtains a divorce, they must first create a parenting plan and come to an agreement regarding child support and alimony.
 However, the details of these agreements are all based on the family’s circumstances at the time of divorce.
 As time passes, children age, and ex-spouses may relocate or change jobs, making these arrangements unworkable.
-Fortunately, custody arrangements and support agreements can be modified following a divorce, so if you live in Florida and are divorced, but believe that your divorce-related agreements are in need of modification, it is crucial to contact an experienced Tampa post-divorce modification attorney who can explain your legal duties and obligations.
+Fortunately, custody arrangements and support agreements can be modified following a divorce, so if you live in Florida and are divorced, but believe that your divorce-related agreements are in need of modification, it is crucial to contact an experienced Tampa post-divorce modification lawyer who can explain your legal duties and obligations.

 Substantial Change in Circumstances

 Courts are reluctant to change custody arrangements and support agreements unless there has been a substantial and unanticipated change in circumstances and modification is in the best interest of the child.
 Generally, to be considered substantial, a change must be of a permanent or near-permanent nature.
 Additionally, the party seeking the modification must establish that the situation could not have been anticipated at the time that the original parenting plan, custody arrangement, or maintenance agreement was ordered.
 This standard gives courts a great deal of discretion in deciding whether circumstances justify a change to a post-divorce decree.
-For this reason, it is especially important that a party seeking modification of a custody agreement or spousal maintenance award obtain the advice of an experienced Tampa post-divorce modification attorney who can collect and present compelling evidence to the court.
+For this reason, it is especially important that a party seeking modification of a custody agreement or spousal maintenance award obtain the advice of an experienced Tampa post-divorce modification lawyer who can collect and present compelling evidence to the court.

 The Best Interest of the Child